therealglazou/bluegriffon/README.md

 `./mach build`

-The NG branch is not entirely ready yet: extensions and stubs are not built, and packaging is not ready yet.
-There are also a lot of regressions to fix.
+The NG branch is not entirely ready yet: extensions and stubs are not built yet, and packaging is not ready yet.
+There are also a lot of regressions to fix and a lot of stuff to update.

+## Want to contribute to BlueGriffon?

+There are two ways to contribute:

+1. Contribute code.
+That's just another OSS project, we're waiting for your Pull Requests!
+2. Contribute L10N.
+All happens only in the 'locales' directory.
+You can review the existing locales and proposed changes/fixes or submit a new locale in a Pull Request.
+In that case, you need to translate everything from en-US into a new locale beforeI can accept the PR.